Film / Honey, I Shrunk the Kids

 (lawnmower rests on top of an exit in the tunnel, resulting in Nick suddenly getting sucked towards it)

-- Earlier, Nick fell into the flower, and Amy reminds him of his allergies.
+- Earlier, Nick falls into a flower and Amy reminds him of his allergies.

 Nick: (sniffs on a pollen) I'm too little to breathe it in!
 Ah- ACHOO!